 Along with Wal-Mart's generosity, the event would not be possible without the Clackamas County Benevolent Foundation's support -- provided by the Clackamas County Sheriff's Office, Canby Police Department, Molalla Police Department, West Linn Police Department, Lake Oswego Police Department and public generosity.
 All had a major hand in contributing financially and physically to this event.

-All members of the community are more than welcome to participate in this event by donating.
-Info on CCPOBF donations is here: http://ccpobf.org/make-a-donation/
+All members of the community are more than welcome to participate in this event by donating -- each $100 donation allows another child to participate in "Shop with a Cop."
+Info on CCPOBF donations is here.

 If you prefer, for your convenience, your donations will be accepted at the event.